zephyrproject-rtos/zephyr/doc/reference/devicetree/api.rst

      - Sets UART device used for the Bluetooth monitor logging
    * - zephyr,bt-uart
      - Sets UART device used by Bluetooth
-   * - zephyr,can-primary
+   * - zephyr,canbus
-     - Sets the primary CAN controller
+     - Sets the default CAN controller
    * - zephyr,ccm
      - Core-Coupled Memory node on some STM32 SoCs
    * - zephyr,code-partition